fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 They appear only twice (always plural) in the Tanakh, at Psalm 106:37 and Deuteronomy 32:17.
 Both times it deals with child or animal sacrifices.
 Although the word is traditionally derived from the root šwd (Hebrew: שוד shûd) that conveys the meaning of "acting with violence" or "laying waste," it was possibly a loan-word from Akkadian in which the word shedu referred to a spirit which could be either protective or malevolent.
 With the translation of Hebrew texts into Greek, under influence of Zoroastrian dualism, shedim were translated into daimonia with implicit negativity.
 Otherwise, later in Judeo-Islamic culture, shedim became the Hebrew word for Jinn with a morally ambivalent attitude.

 > 35. And they mingled with the nations and learned their deeds.
 36. They worshipped their idols, which became a snare for them.
-37. They slaughtered their sons and daughters to the demons [(shedim)].
+37. They slaughtered their sons and daughters to the demons [shedim].
 38. They shed innocent blood, the blood of their sons and daughters whom they slaughtered to the idols of Canaan, and the land became polluted with the blood.
 39. And they became unclean through their deeds, and they went astray with their acts.
 >Tehillim (Psalms), 106.35-39

 >17.
-They sacrificed to demons [(shedim)], which have no power, deities they did not know, new things that only recently came, which your forefathers did not fear.
+They sacrificed to demons [shedim], which have no power, deities they did not know, new things that only recently came, which your forefathers did not fear.
 > Devarim (Deuteronomy), 32.17

-According to one legend, the shedim are descendants of serpents, or of demons in the form of serpents, alluding to the serpent in Eden as related in Genesis.
+According to one legend, the shedim are descendants of serpents 🐍, or of demons in the form of serpents, alluding to the serpent in Eden as related in Genesis.

 The people who build the Tower of Babel were divided by their motivations into three groups.
 Those who wished to wage war against God were transformed into shedim.